Things to do in

 Which is the most commonly spoken language in Oaxaca?

-What is the currency and exchange in Guadalajara?
+What is the currency and exchange in Oaxaca?